Iyad-Abdulwahid/Task-Manager/README.md

 Once you've submitted your issue, an instructor may:

-- Ask for further clarification about the issue or what you've tried on your own.
+- Ask for further clarification about the issue or what you've tried on your own via issues comments or Slack.
 - Provide you with links to a probable solution for you to try.
 - Provide you with example code.
 - Give you guidance on solving your issue.
 - Recommend that you meet for a one on one to resolve your issue in person.

-Once your issue has been resolved, make sure you Close the issue.
+Once your issue has been resolved, you or an instructor may close the issue.

 ## Approach